brittonlaroche/realm-IOT/README.md

 ### Import the realm application with the realm-cli on your laptop

-Note these realm-cli steps must be perofrmed on your laptop / desktop.
+Note these realm-cli steps must be performed on your laptop / desktop.
 The realm-cli is 64 bit and will not run on the PI's 32 bit operating system.

 https://docs.mongodb.com/realm/deploy/realm-cli-reference#import-an-application